basecamp/bc3-api/sections/comments.md

       "name": "Honcho Design"
     }
   },
-  "content": "I just want to echo what just about everyone already said.
+  "content": "<div>I just want to echo what just about everyone already said.
 This is a big one for us, and I can't wait to get going.
-I'll be spinning up the project shortly!"
+I'll be spinning up the project shortly!</div>"
 }
 ```
 <!-- END GET /buckets/1/comments/2.json -->